RobinTail/express-zod-api/README.md

    1. [Excess property check of endpoint output](#excess-property-check-of-endpoint-output)
 8. [Your input to my output](#your-input-to-my-output)

-**Important notice**: v2 is currently beta.
-Some methods and properties might be renamed or changed without backward compatibility.
-Please use stable v1 for production.

 If you're upgrading from v1 please check out the information in [Changelog](CHANGELOG.md).

 # Technologies